 Don’t Miss:

 - Virginia Living Museum lets you get up close and personal with over 250 animals in their natural habitats.
-Unlike a zoo, the goal at the Virginia Living Museum is to teach you about these animals and their conservation.
 Kids can even touch sea stars and horseshoe crabs in the Touch Tank.

 - Calling all ocean lovers!
 The Mariners' Museum and Park has more than 35,000 nautical items like ship models, navigational instruments, and hundreds of artifacts from the Civil War.
 The park has free admission and is open daily.